winitzki/scall/tutorial/programming_dhall.md

 To guarantee that imported code remains unchanged, the import expression can be annotated by the import's SHA256 hash value.
 Such imports are called "frozen".
-Dhall will refuse to process a frozen import if the external resource gives an expression with a different SHA256 hash value than specified in the Dhall code.
+Dhall will refuse to process a frozen import if the external resource gives an expression with a different SHA256 hash value than that in the Dhall code.

 For example, consider a file called `simple.dhall` that contains just the number `3`: